anvaka/word2vec-graph/README.md

 that one was dedicated to numbers `2017 - 2300`, while the other to `0.501 ..
 0.403`

 In Common Crawl word2vec encoding, I removed all words that had non-word characters or numbers.
-In my opinion, this made visualization more interesting to explore.
+In my opinion, this made visualization more interesting to explore, yet still, I don't recognize a lot of clusters.

 # Local setup